davecwright3/pulsar-map-noise-estimates/README.md

 ## Usage

-Below, I assume you have configured a NumPyro `model` using a discovery likelihood.
+Below, I assume you have configured a NumPyro `model` using a discovery likelihood and a PINT timing model.

 ```python
 from jax import random